 Michelle's wellbeing tips for the second trimester of pregnancy

-The second trimester of pregnancy.
-Often referred to as the "honeymoon" phase due to the easing of early pregnancy symptoms and increased energy levels.
+The second trimester of pregnancy is often referred to as the "honeymoon" phase due to the easing of early pregnancy symptoms and increased energy levels.
+Looking after your wellbeing during the second trimester is just as important as any other stage of your pregnancy, even if you are starting to feel more normal again!
 It was just at the end of the first trimester, circa 11 weeks that I began to regain my energy levels and felt like moving again.
 I welcomed back my asana practice and returned to weekly personal training sessions at the gym.
 I couldn't wait to get back to normal, albeit with a modified practice.

 My perception of "normal" was somewhat naive as I was measuring this against how my mind and body felt pre pregnancy.
 I realised my body and mind were going through massive changes and that my foot needed to come off the gas.
 I learned that this was a time to prepare my body and mind for birthing my baby.
 However, slowing down and accepting where I am at hasn't been an easy journey and I am still working on it in my third trimester.

 We often talk and read about the physical changes that happen in pregnancy, but, in my opinion the emotions that can be triggered often get missed.
 Pregnancy is a massive life change, whether this is planned or unplanned.
 You are responsible for the tiny human you are growing inside of you and he or she will soon depend on you for everything.
 It is normal to worry whether you will be a good parent or not, about your changing body, the birth and more.

 Pregnancy is a time when a lot of us decide to embark on massive home improvements for our precious little one's arrival, or, up sticks and move home.
 Possibly some of the most stressful things we can do!
 Change is the only thing that remains constant in life and it is important that we nourish and nurture ourselves while all of this is happening.
 No matter how busy things are.